karanveersp/codewithkv-blog/content/blog/introduction-to-paket-for-fsharp/index.md

 <br/>

-# Conclusion
+## Conclusion

 We've just built a project using Paket from scratch, and used a script to load a dependency.

 I know that when I got started using F# scripts, importing libraries was incredibly awkward.
 Using `pip` with Python was just smoother and easier, so I just gave up.
 Once I discovered Paket, I was able to take my F# scripts as far as any Python script.

-In this example, we've just gone through a basic example using NuGet, but I'm eager to explore the ability to reference files on GitHub and how easy that makes sharing libraries.
+This was a basic example using NuGet, but I'm eager to explore the ability to reference files on GitHub and how easy that makes sharing libraries.
 Great topic for a future post.

 I hope that this blog post helps you become confident with using Paket and F#.